 There’s a very definite ritual when it comes to drinking tea as a special guest in a Japanese home.
 Taka demonstrated and explained it twice before I had a go.
 Luckily for me, although the tea is served in a big cup, there’s only a tiny amount of tea in it.
 Concentrating hard on getting the cup turning right, thanking and complimenting (very important) the hosts, turning the cup back again and bowing at the right time, I didn’t even notice the taste when I took the three sips needed to clear my cup.
 I did it!

 THREE IN ONE

 Keiko unpacked her calligraphy set as Taka explained how the Japanese language is written.
 Made up of three different sets of writing formats, each with thousand of sounds and meanings of their own, the Japanese language is a complicated thing, slightly more so than the twenty-four letters in our english alphabet.

 Taka guided me through the basics before Keiko showed me how to write both my and Brendan’s names in Japanese with the calligraphy brush.
 I practised writing both until I found my own semi-confident brush stroke.
 Keiko expertly wrote our names on canvas as a permanent keepsake.

-To end of this awesome Tokyo culture experience, we took a photo for the Taka Team Wall of Fame of the three of us together.
+To end off this awesome Tokyo culture experience, we took a photo for the Taka Team Wall of Fame of the three of us together.
 I was given a copy and the other was added to the wall.
 Now I was officially part of Team Taka, a growing tribe of nearly 100 members, who they try to stay in touch with and many of whom return to visit Taka and Keiko.
 They’ve even been invited to weddings!

 I highly recommend Homecoming Taka.
-If you have to pick one Tokyo culture experience, this is the one.
+If you have to pick one Tokyo culture experience THIS is the one.

 BOOK THIS EXPERIENCE.
 You should also find this activity on VIATOR